 Sign the Thank You Card

 We are also grateful to the Councilmembers for voting to make sure D.C. residents who face death from a terminal illness can choose from a full range of end-of-life options.
-Please join us and sign this thank-you card to them:

 Rather than give in to the dishonesty and lies the opponents of Death with Dignity threw at them, the Councilmembers evaluated the facts we presented and listened to the will of the people.
 Two in three DC residents support this option, allowing qualified terminally-ill people to end their lives in a legal, peaceful manner.